This is a parable that Nigerian startups especially will be wise to pay attention to. I call it the parable of the mega village school.

 The core of the issue is that people think Nigeria is ripe enough for them to go in with all guns blazing.
 I tell people to start and build stuff but tame expectations, bearing in mind and addressing the realities on ground, while growing with them.
 Those realities cannot be outpaced or outspent.
 The potentials exist but require time and patience to mature.

-But our people seem so vested and invested in hype and manipulation of data to fit certain narratives.
+But many of our startup founders seem so vested and invested in hype and manipulation of data to fit certain narratives.
 If startup founders and managers do not tame their expectations of the market and their expenditure to those realities on ground, we will continue to see heavy investment capital and efforts go down the drain.

 January 2019 update: Since publishing this article in February 2018, more Nigerian startups have gone the way of the dodo (that’s an extinct bird, not fried plantain).
 I will mention notable ones.